-Free On-Page SEO Score Checker
+Free SEO Score website

 Audit any URL against 12+ on-page ranking factors and get a 0–100 score with a one-line fix for every failing check — instantly and without signup.